 6. Shake it out.

-Once your whole head of curls is in place, take a peek in the mirror and determine if you love the look or want to loosen it up a bit.
-If you want to opt for the latter, simply flip your head over a couple of times to shake your hair out.
-We recommend shaking your curls out this way as opposed to finger-combing them because sometimes your hands contain oils that will quickly make your hair look a little greasy or even flatten the spiral altogether.
+Once your head of curls is in place, peek in the mirror and determine if you love the look or want to loosen it up a bit.
+If you want to opt for the latter, simply flip your head over several times to shake your hair out.
+We recommend shaking your curls out this way instead of finger-combing them because sometimes your hands contain oils that will quickly make your hair look a little greasy or even flatten the spiral altogether.

 7. Lock it in.